Elliott Hudson College

 Elliott Hudson College is a sixth form located in the Beeston area of Leeds, West Yorkshire, England.
-The college offers A-Level courses for up to 1000 students from the Leeds City Region.
+The college offers A-Level and vocational courses for up to 1400 students from the Leeds City Region.

 Elliott Hudson College is part of The GORSE Academies Trust which also includes Boston Spa Academy, Bruntcliffe Academy, The Farnley Academy, The Morley Academy and The Ruth Gorse Academy.

 History

 The college is named after two former students of Morley High School, Hannah Hudson and Natasha Elliott.
 Hannah was killed in a road traffic accident in 2009 and Natasha in a railway accident in 2010.

 Established in 2015, Elliott Hudson College is located in the White Rose Office Park.
 Upon opening, the sixth forms of The Morley Academy and The Farnley Academy were closed.
 The aim of the college has been to provide high quality academic A-level education to students of the Leeds and West Yorkshire area.
 The names of the alliances (houses) were chosen by the college's first cohort, after inspirational figures.
 The college was first located in a building in the nearby Millshaw Business Park that now hosts The Stephen Longfellow Academy, an alternative provisions free school that is part of The GORSE Academies Trust.
 Later the college was located in another building in White Rose Office Park while the current building was being built.
 In September 2017, the college moved to the current permanent site.
 The construction was estimated to cost £11.1 million.

 When first inspected by Ofsted in March 2018, the college was rated Outstanding overall and in all areas of its work.
 The college was noted for the progress made by students, in particular students from disadvantaged backgrounds.